Number 21, Issue 1

 While the temporary displays organized by Dadas and Surrealists themselves epitomized the wide variety of avant-garde exhibitionary practices, these same artists were simultaneously curated by a diverse collection of organizers from inside and outside their ranks.
 Early exhibitions at salons, galleries, and museums constituted initial efforts to define and historicize these artists and groups.
 Later exhibitions, especially in the 1950s and 60s, profoundly influenced a new generation of radicals, while recent blockbusters like the 2006 exhibition “Dada” (Washington, Paris, New York) have engaged mainstream audiences and attest to the contemporary canonization of the movements.
 These exhibitions also illustrate the on-going reappraisal of Dada and Surrealism and raise questions about the most effective use of spatial and temporal display to mediate the history of the avant-garde.

-Responsible for no.20
+Responsible for no.21

-- Kathryn Floyd
+- Kathryn Floyd, Auburn University

 - Timothy Shipe, The University of Iowa